9 of the world’s most valuable coins

 Finding a treasure hidden in an old dresser drawer or the attic is the stuff of dreams.
 So is rooting through your jars of coins and coming up with a rare one that’s worth serious money.
-Striking it rich is a remote possibility for folks who have built up a sizable collection of coins, but you may still be able to find some loose change that’s worth more than you would otherwise expect.
+Striking it rich is a remote possibility for folks who have built up a sizable collection of valuable coins, but you may still be able to find some loose change that’s worth more than you otherwise expect.

 Educate yourself – watch out for fakes

 “Coins are both a hobby and [an] investment,” says Warren Zivi, head numismatist and president at American Rarities, a coin dealer based in Boulder, Colorado.
 “You have to make good choices in what you pick.”

 For those getting into the field, it’s important to understand what your goal is – to have a good time with your collection as a hobbyist or try to make some money as an investor.